Friday, November 28, 2025

 This Is My Prayer

-I pray that the men and women being held in detention can find peace in their hearts and minds and be able to care for themselves properly and be able to sleep deeply despite the conditions they find themselves in.
+I pray that the men and women being held in detention can find peace in their hearts and minds and be able to care for themselves properly and be able to sleep deeply despite the situation they find themselves in.

 I pray that all beings everywhere be free from suffering, be happy, be peaceful, and be free.